blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 When you pull the hood of this green cloak over your head, your skin turns green and slick with mucus.
 You have advantage on checks made to avoid being grappled.
 Your fingers become webbed.
 You gain a swimming speed equal to your normal speed.

 ### Visor of Doom
 When you wear this helmet, your eyes glow bright red.
+The wearer can not be charmed, frightened, nor affected by mind control.

 ### Cocao Heavy Armor
 This +1 heavy armor maintains a toasty warm temperature, even in extremely hot